 On November 29, 2016, the company acquired and assumed all business operations of Chillmatch Co., Ltd. and QIIS Co., Ltd. through the issuance of additional shares amounting to 675.36 million baht in exchange for the identifiable net assets of both companies, which were valued at 340.69 million baht.
 This resulted in goodwill of 334.67 million baht.
-As part of the Purchase Price Allocation (PPA) process at the acquisition As of December 31, 2024, the investment in Aiyaraharn Co., Ltd. was recorded at 1.30 million baht in HARN's separate financial statements, which are presented using the cost method.
-HARN has not recognized any impairment loss on this investment.
-Management has reviewed the subsidiary's five-year financial projections (from January 1, 2025, to December 31, 2029) and determined that impairment is not necessary.
-This assessment is based on the fact that Aiyaraharn Co., Ltd. still has outstanding projects to deliver to customers and ongoing bids for new projects in line with its business plan.
-Furthermore, management believes that the subsidiary has the potential for future growth and has no plans to cease operations.

-date, goodwill was allocated as follows: 200.07 million baht to the Refrigeration system business unit and 134.67 million baht to the Digital Printing system business unit.
+As part of the Purchase Price Allocation (PPA) process at the acquisition date, goodwill was allocated as follows: 200.07 million baht to the Refrigeration system business unit and 134.67 million baht to the Digital Printing system business unit.
 The company has conducted regular impairment testing on this goodwill in accordance with financial reporting standards.